gep13/gep13/input/blog/time-tracking-software.md

 Title: Time Tracking Software
 Published: 1/12/2011
 Tags:
-- Software Packages
+- software packages
-- Time Tracking
+- time tracking
 ---

 A few weeks ago I put out a [tweet](https://twitter.com/#!/gep13/status/130396530136981505) asking for recommendations for a piece of software for time tracking: